wp-plugins/si-contact-form/si-captcha-for-wordpress/readme.txt

 == Installation ==

-1. Upload the `si-captcha` folder to the `/wp-content/plugins/` directory
+1. Upload the `si-captcha-for-wordpress` folder to the `/wp-content/plugins/` directory

 2. Activate the plugin through the `Plugins` menu in WordPress